Unity-Technologies/com.unity.multiplayer.docs/docs/learn/listenserverhostarchitecture.md

 :::info
 *Persistent world* in Netcode for GameObjects (NGO) means "a persistent online world."

-For example, the game state isn't bound to a player or a session, but is often tied to the host.
+For example, the game state isn't bound to a player or a session, but is typically tied to the host.
 :::

-In contrast to dedicated servers, listen servers are cheaper without the need to run dedicated authoritative servers for your game.
+In contrast to dedicated servers, listen servers are cheaper without the need to run dedicated authoritative servers for a game.
 Often, the listen server approach is chosen to avoid setting up a system to orchestrate the game server fleet.

 :::note
 You still need to set up matchmaking for your player to join together to play.
 A listen server game requires redirecting players to the client-hosted server.